catomatic/python-classes/README.md

 Various account types inheriting from Account.

+### Source file: kingsnakes.py

+Messing around with a long chain of inherited classes, from "Animalia" to "Lampropeltis."

 #### Updates

-04/01/2015: Better class designs on most, Python 3.4 and Python 2.7 support on all
+04/17/2015: Some code cleanup with help from pylint 04/01/2015: Better class designs on most, Python 3.4 and Python 2.7 support on all